Chun5/works/index.rst

   If it is clear to me, it should be clear to them by technical writing.

-  You can share this page with others.
-URL: z.rtfd.io
+  You can share this page https://z.rtfd.io with others.
 Have a beautiful day :)